The 5 Big Compound Lifts for Building Muscle

 And similar to the power clean, the Pendlay barbell row is done with an explosive tempo.
 We explode the barbell up off the floor and then drop it back down.
 Again, there’s too little time under tension, reducing the amount of muscle we build.

-Still, even if we make the barbell row better for building muscle, there’s still nothing for our biceps.
-Barbell rows work our biceps, but not hard enough to stimulate much muscle growth.
+Still, even if we make the barbell row better for building muscle, there’s nothing for our biceps.
+Barbell rows work our biceps but fail to stimulate much muscle growth.
 For example, chin-ups stimulate twice as much biceps growth as the barbell row (study).
 Now, if there were plenty of biceps curls to make up for that, no problem.
 But there aren’t.
 These are true minimalist programs that recommend only doing the big compound barbell lifts.

 The Big 6 Compound Lifts (Fail)